 Because the Everglades are so expansive, a wide variety of wildlife makes the marshes and swamps their home.
 You’ll find everything here from the endangered Leatherback turtle, Florida panthers, and manatees.
 The Everglades are one of the best places to see wild alligators in Florida, as well.

 Because the park is so huge, there are three separate entrances in three different cities.
 For the purposes of this article, we’ll be discussing the entrance in Collier County.
+Of course, don’t forget to check out some of the best Everglades Boat Tours from Naples if you prefer a guided visit.

 Take exit 80 from State Road 29 and drive for about 20 miles to reach the Gulf Coast Visitor Center.
 The park’s western salt-water gateway, this should be your first stop to get oriented with the attractions in this area.